Wednesday, April 23, 2014

 Healthy Weight Center

-I am 5`1 and weigh 250 lbs, which means I have > 100 lbs or at least 1/2 my body weight to lose.
-My dr wants me to get weight loss surgery.
+I am 5`1 and weigh 250 lbs, which means I have over 100 lbs or at least 1/2 my body weight to lose.
+My doctor wants me to get weight loss surgery.
 But according to my research the most likely outcome is that I will wind up weighing about 40 lbs less 5 years from now and will have problems with nutritional deficiencies for the rest of my life.
 I would also have a 40% chance of having to be rehospitalized for complications.
 That just does not seem like a good enough success rate to justify the expense and the effects on my body.
 Plus, the most likely outcome would leave me still obese (210 lbs).

 Really, I feel like I am out of options.
 So why can`t they just put a person like me in a coma and starve me?
 I know that sounds crazy but there aren`t any non-crazy choices.